NYU-DiffusionMRI/DESIGNER-v2/docs/docs/designer/installation.md

 ## Running DESIGNER v2 using Docker (easiest)

 We provide convenient docker images to quickly get started with Designer without the need to install and its dependencies.
 The latest version will be published on [Docker Hub](https://hub.docker.com/repository/docker/nyudiffusionmri/designer2/general).
-Official versions will be tagged (nyudiffusionmri/designer2:<tag>), while we also maintain images following our main development branch (nyudiffusionmri/designer2:main).
+Official versions will be tagged (nyudiffusionmri/designer2:\<tag\>), while we also maintain images following our main development branch (nyudiffusionmri/designer2:main).
+See [Docker Hub](https://hub.docker.com/repository/docker/nyudiffusionmri/designer2/tags?page=1&ordering=last_updated) for an overview of all releases.

 To get started, install [Docker Desktop](https://www.docker.com/products/docker-desktop/) on your machine.

-Verifying can be done by running `docker run nyudiffusionmri/designer2:main designer`
+Verifying can be done by running `docker run nyudiffusionmri/designer2:<tag> designer`

-You can then start an interactive terminal in your container by running `docker run -it nyudiffusionmri/designer2:main /bin/bash`
+You can then start an interactive terminal in your container by running `docker run -it nyudiffusionmri/designer2:<tag> /bin/bash`

-Files can be passed by mounting a local folder into the container: `docker run -it -v <path to local folder>:/data nyudiffusionmri/designer2:main /bin/bash`.
+Files can be passed by mounting a local folder into the container: `docker run -it -v <path to local folder>:/data nyudiffusionmri/designer2:<tag> /bin/bash`.
 In this case you can run commands in the container directly.

  You can also run designer directly on the command line.
 Any files can be referenced by their absolute path in the container (e.g. `/data/<your file>`).
-`docker run -it -v <path to local data folder>:/data nyudiffusionmri/designer2:main designer ...`
+`docker run -it -v <path to local data folder>:/data nyudiffusionmri/designer2:<tag> designer ...`

-Note that you can replace `nyudiffusionmri/designer2:main` by any other tag.
-You can get the latest version of the Docker image by running `docker pull nyudiffusionmri/designer2:main`
+Note that you can replace `nyudiffusionmri/designer2:<tag>` by any other tag.
+You can get the latest version of the Docker image by running `docker pull nyudiffusionmri/designer2:<tag>`

 ## Installing DESIGNER v2